Reproducing Kernel Hilbert Spaces for Virtual Persistence Diagrams: Background and notation

 \section{Background and notation}

 This section collects the topological and analytic tools used in the rest of the paper.
-On the topological side, we recall the classical one-parameter formulation of persistent homology and its stability theory in terms of bottleneck and Wasserstein distances on persistence diagrams (Section~\ref{subsec:ph-wasserstein}), then briefly survey standard extensions such as extended, zigzag, and multiparameter persistence together with generalized persistence diagrams (Section~\ref{subsec:ph-generalizations}).
+On the topological side, we recall the classical one-parameter formulation of persistent homology.
 We then specialize to the virtual persistence diagram framework of Bubenik and Elchesen (Section~\ref{subsec:VPD}), formulated in the category of metric pairs and Lipschitz maps and equipped with a translation-invariant $1$-Wasserstein metric via the Grothendieck completion of the diagram monoid.

-On the analytic side, we recall basic notions from the theory of positive definite kernels and reproducing kernel Hilbert spaces (Section~\ref{subsec:rkhs-toolkit}), and standard facts from abstract harmonic analysis on discrete locally compact abelian groups (Section~\ref{subsec:harmonic-toolkit}).
-These tools will be applied later to $K(X,A)$, the group of virtual persistence diagrams on a finite metric pair $(X,d,A)$, to build translation-invariant kernels and to control the Lipschitz regularity of the associated feature maps.
+On the analytic side, we recall basic notions from the theory of positive definite kernels and reproducing kernel Hilbert spaces (Section~\ref{subsec:rkhs-toolkit}), together with standard facts from harmonic analysis on discrete locally compact abelian (LCA) groups (Section~\ref{subsec:harmonic-toolkit}).
+These tools will later be applied to the virtual persistence diagram group $K(X,A)$ to construct heat kernels and phase-based Lipschitz bounds on functions of persistence diagrams.